Alianno-Tulloch/AI-Tic-Tac-Toe-Bot/README.md

 Note 1: add your own .env file with your own "GEMINI_API_KEY=" statement.
 Note 2: Creating a decision tree creates a png in the project folder named visualized_decision_tree.png

+# HOW TO RUN

+Run main.py.
+This file displays the UI version.
+If you want to run the terminal/debug version instead, run main_debug.py.

 # Dependencies:

 This project uses: